 Finances can be one of the biggest causes of divorce stress.
 Resist the temptation to use your attorney as a financial planner.
 I can tell you, most attorneys went to law school so they wouldn’t have to do math.
 As such, this is not the person to ask for financial advice.
 Hiring a Certified Divorce Financial Analyst is a great way to get good financial advice and to find clarity regarding money-even if you were not the spouse who handled the money.
 There is no reason to suffer in financial ignorance.
 Financial knowledge is empowering!

 Most people when they are stressed out first neglect taking care of themselves.
-When folks get scared or depressed, the temptation is to forget your health.
+If you have been using cannabis smoked through a beaker bong to help you cope with the stress you have encountered throughout your life then you may wish to continue to do this.
+Mental wellbeing is equally important to physical health.
+When folks get scared or depressed, the temptation is to forget their health.
 Don’t do that!
 Besides, exercise is a great way to blow off steam.
 Join a kick boxing class.
 Lift weights.
 Put a punching bag in your bedroom.
 Also, make sure you are eating well.
 Eating too little or too much can exacerbate your divorce stress.
 You need good fuel for your body, mind and spirit.Get into the Spirit of Things.
 Prayer and mediation can be great ways to center yourself to deal with stress.
 No matter what your religious background, taking time to be mindful through meditation or prayer can significantly strengthen you.
 Talk to clergy or a spiritual advisor to find the best way for you to fuel your soul.

 Forgive your Ex.
 This is a tough one for many people.
 But hate can do more to damage the hater than anyone else.
 So, look for ways to let go of your anger and forgive.
 Maybe the marriage is over, but holding on to hurt and resentment does little to help you move on.
 Look forward.
 Don’t look back!
 You will find that your load is much lighter.